agingfixed/schematicsApp/README.md

 - `npm run dev` – start the Vite development server.
 - `npm run build` – type-check and produce a production build.
 - `npm run preview` – preview the build output locally.
+- `npm run test` – execute the Node-based unit test suite.
+Extra flags like `--watch=false` are ignored when unsupported so CI environments can safely append them.

+## Offline & Desktop Installation

+Schematics Studio now ships as a Progressive Web App (PWA).
+Visit the app in a supported browser (Chrome, Edge, or any Chromium- based browser on Windows/macOS/Linux) and click **Install Desktop App** inside the board controls.
+The browser will offer to add
+Schematics Studio to your desktop or applications menu.
+Once installed, the editor runs in its own window and will cache assets locally so existing boards and downloaded JSON files remain accessible offline.

+The install button becomes enabled when the browser determines the PWA can be installed.
+If you dismiss the prompt you can try again later from the same button.
+When a browser does not expose the install prompt (for example Firefox today), use the browser menu and choose the built-in **Install** or **Add to Home Screen** command to pin the app manually.

+During development the service worker only registers against production builds.
+Run `npm run build && npm run preview` to test the offline behaviour locally.

 ## Current Capabilities